 I treat patients from all over the UK and internationally.
 I’m the lead hip surgeon for the Hip and Groin Clinic, for the English Institute of Sport (Manchester), for the Armed Forces (Northern) and a registered Consultant in the United Arab Emirates, having practiced in Dubai.
 I’m the lead on many surgeon education courses, training other consultants from all over the UK and Europe in both keyhole and hip replacement techniques.
 I regularly treat high-level athletes, ranging from dedicated amateurs to Commonwealth, World Championship, Olympic and Premier League competitors.
 I regularly treat professional athletes from sports including football, rugby, taekwondo, squash and athletics amongst many others.

 I’m a keen educator and lead (lower limb) a Masters program at Salford University and have published many papers in peer reviewed journals.
 In 2017, The Manchester Hip Clinic (and Spire Manchester Hospital) was the only private hospital involved in a large multi-centre NHS trial into the effectiveness of hip arthroscopic surgery.
-I work closely with the industry to develop new education programs, techniques and surgical devices to improve patient care.
+I work closely with the industry to develop new education programmes, techniques and surgical devices to improve patient care.

 Some of the principal treatments carried out by Professor Max Fehily at Spire include:

 Hip arthroscopy: treatment, recovery and benefits